 We at Port 80 sometimes use Artisan Themes’s tools too, and have a pre-existing relationship with the owners.
 When AXT explained what they were after, the guys at Artisan Themes put them in touch with us, as it’s just the kind of geeky, technical challenge that our programmer Matt loves.
 An Australian client is referred to a British team based in France, by a company in South America!
 Globalisation in action…

 So, now you know what we’ve been up to so far this year, and why we’ve yet again been neglecting our poor blog.
-We aim to do better this year.
+As ever, we aim to do better.